niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] if it gets unmanagable and unreadable maybe do 2 get alls, one detailed with everything, and one only with current price, no sources etc
+- [x] im gonna kill myself ebay has an API and I didnt need to scrape it?
+- [x] or maybe change the item architecture to support variants, item categories? current price tree?
 - [x] remove message test on deployed pi, it returns a 64 bit
 - [x] if DB unexpectedly exits, ping the discord, with the err msg before going down
 - [x] add auto complete for uri filed